 Media sources

-We regularly produce audio visual materials including infographics, animations, films, newsletters, and podcasts
+We regularly produce audio visual materials including infographics, animations, newsletters, podcasts and recordings from our national Pharmacogenomics Network of Excellence events.

 Pharmacogenomics is pivotal in tailoring medical treatments to individuals, particularly because certain adverse drug reactions are determined by genetic factors.
 Notably, adverse drug reactions contribute to 6.5% of hospital admissions in the UK.
 Employing pharmacogenomics to assess how individuals react to medications can greatly improve patient safety and treatment outcomes.